ridzuan5757/k8s/docs/1_concepts/4_workload/3_4_stateful_sets.md

 StatefulSet a susceptible to failure, the persistent Pod identifiers make it easier to match existing volumes to the new Pods that replace any that have failed.

+## Usage

+StatefulSets are valuable for applications that require one or more of the
+following:
+- Stable, unique network identifiers.
+- Stable, persistent storage.
+- Ordered, graceful deployment and scaling.
+- Ordered, automated rolling updates.

+In the above, stable is synonymous with persistence across Pods rescheduling.
+If an application does not require any stable identifiers or ordered deployment, deletion, or scaling, we should deploy the application using a workload object that provides a set of stateless replicas.
+Deplyoment or ReplicaSet may be better suited to the stateless needs.